Rolling Thunder Pictures

-Rolling Thunder Pictures was a short-lived film distribution company, set up under Miramax Films by Quentin Tarantino, that was headed by Jerry Martinez and Tarantino.
+Rolling Thunder Pictures was a film distribution company, set up under Miramax Films by Quentin Tarantino, that was headed by Jerry Martinez and Tarantino.
 It specialized on releasing independent, cult, or foreign films to theaters.

 The company was created in 1995 but closed in 1999.
 The company was named after the film Rolling Thunder.

 Releases

 The following films were re-released under the Rolling Thunder Pictures label: